 When your breakfast, lunch, dinner and snacks are made of natural foods in proportion to the Eatwell Guide, you consume a rainbow of nutrients (vitamins and minerals) and the energy your body needs to function properly.

 (Hint: It’s NOT diet food or low-fat food or hitting the gym every day!
+And it doesn’t just exist in a lullaby.
 In fact… I was SHOCKED that I lost weight when I ate more and exercised less.)

 you fill up naturally

 & lose weight naturally.

 Whereas processed foods are made of artificial ingredients that get you eating more than you need.

 Do you remember this junk-food jingle?: Once you pop you can’t stop!

 This junk food, factory food, processed food, empty calorie food… or whatever you want to call it, is telling you the truth.

 Food packed with artificial ingredients keep you wanting MORE.

 You don’t need a fancy diet or exercise routine to lose weight

 Just like the Tin Man, Scarecrow and Lion, who all realized at the end of their journey that the attributes they sought outside of themselves were within them all along… like they all had HUGE hearts, brains and courage…